Aux/Discord.Net-Example/README.md

 ## Discord.Net-Example

-An example bot for [Discord.Net 0.9](https://github.com/RogueException/Discord.Net)
+An example bot for [Discord.Net 0.9](https://github.com/RogueException/Discord.Net).
+If you would like a specific example added to this project, send an `@Auxesis#8522` in the [Discord API](https://discordapp.com/invite/discord-api) server with your request.

 ### Other Examples
 #### 0.9